Eiríkr Hákonarson

 Erik Hakonsson, also known as Eric of Hlathir or Eric of Norway (Eiríkr Hákonarson; 960s – 1020s), was Earl of Lade, Governor of Norway and Earl of Northumbria.
 He was the son of Earl Hákon Sigurðarson and brother of the legendary Aud Haakonsdottir of Lade.
-He participated in the Battle of Hjörungavágr, the Battle of Svolder and the conquest of England by King Canute the Great.
+He participated in the Battle of Hjörungavágr, the Battle of Svolder and the conquest of England by King Cnut.

 Name

 Eric is referred to in various ways in the medieval sources and by modern scholars.
 He most commonly witnessed charters as Yric dux ("Duke Eric") but his name is also spelled Yric, Yrric, Iric, Eiric or Eric in 11th-century Latin and Old English sources.
 In Old Norse sources, using normalized orthography, he is most commonly Eiríkr jarl ("Earl Eric") or Eiríkr jarl Hákonarson, but sometimes as Eirekr.
 Modern historians usually use a variant of Eiríkr/Eirik/Eric and his patronym, Hákonarson/Hakonarson/Hakonson, meaning "son of Haakon".
 In modern Norwegian, it would be Eirik Håkonsson.
 Some English works prefer Eric of Hlathir, referring to his Norse earldom, or Eric of Norway.